16 Ideas for Delicious Bulletproof Coffee Hacks

-Vitamin K2 is found in your grass-fed butter, but it is also a powerful addition to your coffee.
+Vitamin K2 is a powerful addition to your coffee.
 It’s heat stable and doesn’t change the coffee flavor.
-For the lowdown on how crucial K2 is to your biology, check out the Bulletproof podcast with Dr. Kate Rhéaume-Bleue.

 Black coffee is great too, when you’re not hungry.
-So I often enjoy a cup of black Upgraded Coffee straight up.
-Or I make a shot of espresso made with Upgraded Beans in my La Marzocco GS3 (at 198.7 degrees Fahrenheit to be exact).
+I often enjoy a cup of black coffee brewed with Bulletproof Coffee Beans.
+Or I make a shot of espresso made with finely ground coffee beans in my La Marzocco GS3 (at 198.7 degrees Fahrenheit to be exact).

 The bottom line: In the end, finding what you need to add to create the best Bulletproof coffee is something that will be unique to every person.
 Take these suggestions, then go out there to create your perfect cup.

 Itching to learn more about Bulletproof coffee beans and grounds?
 Check out this insider guide to our clean coffee and learn all about how it’s made!